 St Joseph’s, Tangier Road

-This image shows the presbytery behind the church with its original steps up from street level, and the church only partially constructed.
-The presbytery and Lady Chapel were built in 1908, the rest of the church followed in 1913-14.
-The architect was A. J. C. Scoles, and the builder was Domenico Marchetti, a parishioner, who built extensively in the diocese and who was knocked down by a vehicle and killed as he left the church in May 19182.
+This image shows the presbytery behind the church, with its original steps leading up from street level, and the church only partially constructed.
+The presbytery and Lady Chapel were built in 1908, with the rest of the church following in 1913-14.
+The architect was A. J. C. Scoles, and the builder was Domenico Marchetti, a parishioner who built extensively in the diocese.
+Marchetti died in a collision with another cyclist after leaving the church in May 19182.

 Note the lack of a bridge over the railway, and the tannery very sensibly sited well away from any other buildings.
 By the time of the 1933 OS map we’ve got the bridge, the church, the bowling green, and a whole lot of housing:

-Some time between the 1933 map and Dec 1945, the portico’d buildings were replaced by a church hall.
+The earliest BNA reference I can find to St Joseph’s Hall is 1931, so the portico’d buildings had already been replaced by the church hall when this map was published.
 The maps suggest two houses with two gardens, but adding a dash of AI colour to the aerial image highlights a more complex roof line than I expected.
 I wonder if we’re looking at four cottages, possibly associated with Baffins Farm.
-If they survived until 1933, I’m hopeful there’s a better image of them out there somewhere, possibly in St Joseph’s archives.
+If they survived until the end of the 1920s I’m hopeful there are better images of them out there somewhere, possibly in St Joseph’s archives.

-(Note: The Dec 1945 aerial image shows what I assume are water storage tanks at the western end of Tangier Road, just north of the bowling green).
+The Dec 1945 aerial photo shows what I assume are water storage tanks at the western end of Tangier Road, just north of the bowling green.

 The other corner of the Tangier Road/St Pirans Avenue junction, also visible in the aerial photo above.
 The mixed paved/dirt road is interesting - I wonder if those bricks are still under the modern tarmac.
 When I was a kid it was a corner shop with accommodation above and at the back, but this plot and the one next to it have now been rebuilt as flats.